crawles/automl_service/README.md

 # AutoML Service

-Deploy an automated machine learning (AutoML) pipeline as a service using `Flask`, for both pipeline training and pipeline serving.
+Deploy an automated machine learning (AutoML) as a service using `Flask`, for both pipeline training and pipeline serving.

 The framework implements a fully automated time series classification pipeline, automating both feature engineering and model selection and optimization using Python libraries, `TPOT` and `tsfresh`.